 He foresaw this crash and planned accordingly.
 He sold all his properties fast.
 After the crash he bought up sites around London at bargain prices.

 There is a story that says he sold his properties once a customer bought him a crate of champagne because they had just made £100,000 on a house he had sold them.
+The meaning being that the property market was seriously overheating when this sort of transaction was possible.

 By 1991 he was buying land cheap and was able to move into building in and around London.